ancillaryfactory/WP-Theme-File-Duplicator/readme.txt

 == Installation ==

-1. Upload `file-duplicator.php` to the `/wp-content/plugins/` directory
+1. Upload `file-duplicator` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to Appearance -> Add Page Template